knative/docs/docs/eventing/samples/kafka/channel/README.md

   --from-literal=saslType="SCRAM-SHA-512" \
   --from-literal=user="my-sasl-user"
 ```

-or, if you want to use public CA certificates, you must use the
+2. Optional.
+If you want to use public CA certificates, you must use the
 `tls.enabled=true` flag, rather than the `ca.crt` argument, for example:
 ```
 $ kubectl create secret --namespace <namespace> generic <kafka-auth-secret> \
   --from-literal=tls.enabled=true \